Leaving A Toxic Relationship

 Music Credits: “You Love Nothing” performed by LA Witch, courtesy of Suicide Squeeze Records

 This very reason is why toxic relationships are SO confusing.
 They are, by definition, fraught with the highest of highs.
 When you’re in an unhealthy relationship, there is an elation when you connect, a sense of “completeness” when you’re with the person you have such intense feelings for… but also the lowest of the lows.
 And the lows always come.
 Being mistreated, emotionally abused, betrayed, and having your boundaries crossed (and crossed and crossed) are also part of the experience of being in a toxic relationship.
-Throw in a little gaslighting, and after a while, you don’t even know which way is up anymore.
+Throw in a little gaslighting, and after a while, you don’t even know which way is up anymore, let alone how to get over a toxic breakup.

-Why It’s So Hard To Leave
+Why Is it So Hard to Leave a Toxic Relationship?

 Even if you know (intellectually) that it’s time to cut the cord to a toxic relationship, it’s easier said than done.
 Relationship addiction is a very real thing, and just like an alcoholic or substance abuser can have an unhealthy, yet very real, bond to a substance…you can also have an unhealthy attachment to another person.
 And just like any other addiction, being addicted to a toxic relationship isn’t something you can just quit easily.
 Breaking free from a toxic relationship is a recovery process that takes time, self-awareness, growth, and a lot of support.

-Having the time and space to reflect, reconnect with yourself, and get those questions answered are a vital part of the healing process.
-For many people, the strength and clarity they need to cut the cord for once and for all only comes after they’ve answered those questions.
+Having the time and space to reflect, reconnect with yourself, and get those questions answered are a vital part of the process of healing from a toxic relationship.
+For many people, the strength and clarity they need to leave a toxic relationship once and for all only comes after they’ve answered those questions.

 Let’s Talk.